jensalindgren/blog/README.md

 ### Start
 I will implement more user stories as I go along.
 I will also add more features to the site as I go along.
 ![Alt text](/assets/wireframes/user_story_1.png?raw=true "User Story 1")
 I was able to get the first three user story's done.
+Then the rest followed after that.
 ![Alt text](/assets/wireframes/user_story_2.png?raw=true "User Story 2")

 ## Structure